Trebilcode/Toasts/README.md

 In this project, we'll dive deep into the implementation of a single common UI component: A `<Toast>` message component.

-## Myself, Daniel Trebilcock, created the logic for the toasts show/removal.
+## Myself, Daniel Trebilcock, created the logic for this project.
+[Here's a live demo](https://trebilcode.github.io 'Toasts')

 ### Be my guest and take a look into the code to see how it is structured.